-Trigger - DOI conducted numerous training and development activities throughout the year to ensure all employees, to include PWD and PWTD were fully aware and participated in the sponsored events.
-DOI lacks relevant tracking systems to account for the applicants and attendees of sponsored events.
-Trigger - DOI does not have a Department-wide mentoring program in place to ensure any of its employees engage in specialized development opportunities offered through an organized mentoring program.
+DOI conducted numerous training and development activities throughout the year to ensure all employees, to include PWD and PWTD were fully aware and participated in the sponsored events.
+DOI does not have relevant tracking systems to account for the applicants and attendees of sponsored events.
+DOI does not have a department-wide mentoring program in place to ensure any of its employees engage in specialized development opportunities offered through an organized mentoring program.
 Both triggers are the subject of a Part H corrective action plan to ensure tracking and development is institutionalized throughout the DOI.
-In the absence of a plan, the following activities occurred in FY 2020: • The DOI initiated the preliminary phase of a Department-wide Interior Coaching Program in that it solicited. through a competitive hiring process, employees to serve as coaches in the department-wide program when launched.
+In the absence of a plan, the following activities occurred in FY 2021: • The DOI continued to operate a department-wide Interior Coaching Program in that it solicited, through a competitive hiring process, employees to serve as coaches in the department-wide program when launched.
 Selectees to serve as coaches, will undergo an extensive training to prepare individuals to be effective coaches.
-At the close of the FY, selectees included PWD and PWTD to serve as coaches.
-Due to the lack of tracking, it is unknown the exact number. • Multiple Bureaus and Offices established career ladder positions requiring on-the-job and classroom training and mentoring to ensure success and opportunity for advancement. • Multiple Bureaus and Offices provided developmental opportunities and mentorship/coaching for employees, including PWD and PWTD, to improve their skills and to increase their opportunities for advancement, National Park Service (NPS) o 33% of selectees into the Fellowship Programs were PWD o 66% of selectees into the Mentoring Program were PWD o 20% of selectees into the Aspiring Leader Program were PWD and 2% PWTD o 10% of selectees into other "Career Development" programs were PWD United States Geological Survey (USGS) o 10% of selectees into the USGS Mentoring Program were PWD o 5% of selectees into other "Career Development" programs were PWD and 1.3% were PWTD • The OHC and some of the Bureaus conducted podcasts to educate hiring managers on the benefits and ease of use of the WRP.
-Managers were encouraged to utilize the WRP to obtain qualified talent and reduce the time to fill vacancies using non-competitive appointments. • The DOI University (DOIU) Learning Centers provided 525 training courses opportunities throughout FY 2020.
-Approximately 6,800 DOI employees attended said trainings to receive a continuous learning and development experience throughout the year.
-DOI Talent does not track applicant data to ascertain the number of PWD and PWTD that engaged in this employment opportunity. • In June 2020, DOI deployed the DOI Career Connection, an online portal for offering short-term detail and lateral opportunities across the Department.
+Due to the absence of tracking, it is unknown the exact number of PWD/PWTD employees selected as coaches or participants. • Multiple Bureaus and Offices established career ladder positions requiring on-the-job and classroom training and mentoring to ensure success and opportunity for advancement.
+When advertised, people with disabilities were encouraged to apply. • Multiple Bureaus and Offices provided developmental opportunities and mentorship/coaching for employees, including PWD and PWTD, to improve their skills and to increase their opportunities for advancement. • Managers were encouraged to utilize the WRP to obtain qualified talent and reduce the time to fill vacancies using non-competitive appointments. • The DOI University (DOIU) Learning Centers provided leadership and management training courses opportunities throughout FY 2021.
+DOI Talent does not track applicant data to ascertain the number of PWD and PWTD that enrolled in these courses. • DOI actively maintained the DOI Career Connection, an online portal for offering short-term detail and lateral opportunities across the Department.
 Throughout the year, applicant tracking was not captured and therefore, unable to determine if PWD and PWTDs were among the employees engaging in these employment opportunities.